 As technology evolves, so do the security risks we face.
-Data breaches and cyber-attacks are an everyday part of our lives, and businesses need to accept the fact that at some point they’ll have to deal with a security threat.
-If you’re a business owner, having an incident response plan in place is crucial, as it helps you and your team stay organized amidst the chaos of the attack and lets you contain it before it becomes fatal.
-You need an action plan for everything from intrusions, cyber-theft, denial of service to even fire, floods, and other security-related events.
+Data breaches and cyberattacks are an everyday part of our lives, and businesses need to accept the fact that at some point they’ll have to deal with a security threat.
+If you’re a business owner, having an incident response plan in place is crucial, as it helps you and your team stay organized amidst the chaos of the attack and lets you contain it before it becomes too damaging.
+You need an action plan for everything from intrusions, cyber theft, denial of service, fire, floods and other security-related events.

 A good incident response plan should help you deal with not just one but a vast array of crises that could potentially hurt your company.
 Your plan should describe each possible situation and outline the steps that need to be taken to limit the damage caused.

 One effective way businesses can take pre-emptive action is by getting their core response team certified by the CompTIA.
-A CompTIA (Computing Technology Industry Association) Security+ certification trains each individual on how to anticipate security risks and prevent them before they occur.
+A CompTIA Security+ certification trains each individual on how to anticipate security risks and prevent them before they occur.
 In case an incident does occur, they will be prepared to resolve a wide variety of security issues.

 Before putting an incident response plan together for your business, there are certain things that you need to consider and figure out beforehand.

-- Categorizing and documenting incidents: Having an incident classification structure in place is crucial to enabling swift identification and remediation of the incident.
-Classify any potential risks according to category, type, and severity.
+- Categorizing and documenting incidents: having an incident classification structure in place is crucial to enabling swift identification and remediation of the incident.
+Classify any potential risks according to a category, type and severity.
 Remember to record and analyze each incident that does occur; this will also help refine your classification model and help contain similar future incidents efficiently.

-- Roles and responsibilities: As soon as an incident occurs, your team needs to spring into action immediately.
-It’s crucial that you involve the right people and that they know exactly what their role and responsibility are within the incident response plan.
+- Roles and responsibilities: as soon as an incident occurs, your team needs to spring into action immediately.
+It’s crucial that you involve the right people and that they know exactly what their roles and responsibility are within the incident response plan.

-- Exercise: All aspects of your incident response plan should regularly be tested.
-This can be done through table-top exercises which simulate real-word How your team performs in these exercises can be used to weed out loopholes and refine your plan.
+- Exercise: all aspects of your incident response plan should regularly be tested.
+This can be done through table-top exercises which simulate real-world incidents.
+How your team performs in these exercises can be used to weed out loopholes and refine your plan.

 When it comes to information security, there are six common stages of incident response that need to be kept in mind when developing an incident response plan.
 Incident response is not a standalone action; it’s a process made up of several procedures, where the aim is to take a strategically planned approach to any security breach.
 To effectively cover every base and address the wide range of potential security threats, every plan should cover the following six steps.